raspberrypilearning/astro-pi-guide/sensors/movement.md

 - **Roll** (the plane doing a victory roll)
 - **Yaw** (imagine steering the plane like a car)

 Watch this short [video](https://www.youtube.com/watch?v=pQ24NtnaLl8) that shows where these axes are in relation to a plane.
 Try to imagine the plane pointing in any random direction.
-To get the plane into that position, you can rotate it by a known amount around each axis to get it into the orientation that you imagined.
+To get the plane into that position, you can rotate it by a known amount around each axis to get it to the orientation that you imagined.

 ![](images/orientation.png)

 The image above shows where these axes are in relation to the Astro Pi.

 Let's download and run a 3D demo program to explore this.

 ## Apollo Soyuz Demo